-Don’t forget that laptops are more susceptible to heat than both desktops and tablets.
-Desktop cases are large enough for good ventilation and tablets don’t have to worry about dust buildup, whereas laptops have poor air circulation and lots of spots for dust to accumulate.
+Laptops are usually more susceptible to heat than other types of machines.
+Desktop cases are large enough for good ventilation, and tablets don’t have to worry about dust buildup.
+Meanwhile, many laptops have poor air circulation and lots of spots for dust to accumulate.

-Excess heat can cause your CPU to underperform in an effort to produce less heat, which means slower system performance.
-Excess heat can also shorten internal hard drive lifespans and cause batteries to lose total charging capacities.
+Over time, a lack of ventilation plus dust buildups results in excess heat.
+This damage can cause your CPU to under-perform in an effort to produce less heat, which means slower system performance.
+Excess heat can also shorten internal storage drive lifespans and cause the battery to lose charging capacity prematurely.

-- Get a laptop tray and stop using your laptop on carpet, on bedding, on the couch, and even in your lap.
-Always place on a hard, flat surface to minimize dust intake.
+- When at all possible, don’t use your laptop on carpet, bedding, a couch, or even in your lap.
+Place it on a hard, flat surface to minimize dust intake.

 9. Customize System Settings

-Now that all the maintenance-related tasks are out of the way, it’s time to make your laptop your own.
-Go ahead and tweak the system theme, desktop wallpaper, taskbar layout, etc.
+Now that all maintenance-related tasks are out of the way, it’s time to make the laptop your own.
+This is the time to tweak the system theme, desktop wallpaper, taskbar layout, and other personalization options.

-- Personalize and customize Mac , including icons, wallpapers, and the Dock.
+- Personalize and customize your Mac , including icons, wallpapers, and the Dock.